 Most people are notoriously bad at saving for their retirement.
+In fact, over 45% of people have nothing saved for retirement.
 Despite the fact that the sooner you start saving the less you will need to save to achieve the same outcome, people still wait well into their 40s and beyond before they start making regular substantial contributions to their retirement savings.

 It may take a bit of discipline to get your spending under control, but your IRA is designed to encourage starting early and making steady payments into your retirement account.

-According to the retirement experts, these are the 3 reasons why you should be maximizing your IRA contributions.
+According to the retirement experts, these are the 3 reasons why you should be maximizing your IRA or 401(k) contributions.

 The Magic of Compound Interest

-Any contribution that you make to your traditional IRA account is tax deductible.
-This means that you can save all of your contribution that you put into your savings account, which leads to a dramatic increase in the amount saved as you avoid paying income tax until you decide to take the money out again.
+Any contribution that you make to your traditional IRA account is tax-deductible.
+This means that you can save all of the contributions you put into your savings account which leads to a dramatic increase in the amount saved as you avoid paying income tax until you decide to take the money out again.

 When the impact of compound interest is added in, the additional savings that you will make from maximizing your IRA contribution will be enormous.
 Instead of your income going right to the government, it can sit in your IRA account building compound interest for years or decades until you decide to retire, draw down your savings and pay out the deferred taxes that you owe on the original sum.